Pakistan Resolution 1940

 British India

-Although Brittan directly ruled less than half of India by the 20th century.
+Although Britain directly ruled less than half of India by the 20th century.
 She had advisers in the many states which were nominally independent by 1911 there were more than 560 of these independent states ranging from a few hectares to a huge Hyderabad in the Deccan, with 220000 hectares.
 Though most do anything which the British did not approve of.

 British India